Advowsons Act 1708

 The Advowsons Act 1708 (7 Ann. c.
 18) was an act of the Parliament of Great Britain.

 Advowson is the right to nominate someone to a bishop to be appointed as minister to a particular church.

 Subsequent developments

-The whole act was repealed by section 1 of, and part II of the schedule to, the Statute Law (Repeals) Act 1969.
+The whole act was repealed by section 1 of, and part II of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.